codemanojhv/manojfr.me/DEPLOYMENT.md

 - Your site will be live at the Vercel URL
 - Add custom domain in Vercel project settings if needed
-- All future pushes to GitHub will auto-deploy
+- **All future pushes to GitHub will auto-deploy automatically!**

+## 🔄 Auto-Deployment Workflow

+1. Make changes to your code
+2. Run `npm run deploy` or `.\deploy.ps1 "Update message"`
+3. Changes are pushed to GitHub
+4. Vercel automatically detects the push
+5. Site deploys in ~1-2 minutes
+6. Done! 🎉

+**No manual deployment needed - it's all automatic!**

 ## 🔗 Links